redtexts/texts/laguerresociale_1978_question_state.md

 perspective which foregrounds the socialisation of the economy, the "Italian Left", for example, privileges the question of power; the revolution would be primarily political, and only then social and economic.
-For the councillists, on the other hand, it is enough to overturn the management of the economy to overturn society in its entirety.
+For the councilists, on the other hand, it is enough to overturn the management of the economy to overturn society in its entirety.